Izapicaro/NEAKSS_VEX/README.md

 Special thanks to Tim W

-Code written by Nathan B

-Simple practice code can be found in the scraps folder.
+Includes full competition code with custom libraries in the revised folder, as well as simple practice code in the scraps folder.